-Your charm is in the details; it’s the homemade tartar sauce, antique keys and “look left/look right” footpath alerts I’ll miss most.
+Your charm is in the details; it’s the homemade tartar sauce, old brass hotel keys and “look left/look right” footpath alerts I’ll miss most.
 History is on every cobble street in Dublin.
 On a walk to the Guinness Storehouse I stumbled upon the Dublin Writers Museum.
 Irish writers produced Dracula, Gulliver’s Travels and one of the greatest quotes ever spoken, “I have nothing to declare except my genius,” said Oscar Wilde.

 I appreciated your unannounced showers, a bit rough, but tolerable—the lashing wind and chilly rain felt right.
 For me, golf in Ireland on a sunny still day is like leaving the house without a watch on your wrist.
 The bipolar conditions during my first round at The European Club demanded the full arsenal of defense: sunscreen, umbrella, shorts, pants, rain gear, hand warmers, short sleeve shirt, long sleeve shirt, parka and sunglasses.
 After the round, bacon, cabbage, smashed potatoes and parsley gravy with a pint at Jack White’s Inn almost brought tears to my eyes—it was earned.
 I played nine rounds of golf, the weather was perfect for seven—temperate indeed.